Bette Midler: 2012–present: Return to Broadway

 Midler received the Sammy Cahn Lifetime Achievement Award at the Songwriters Hall of Fame in June 2012, recognizing how she "captivated the world" with her "stylish presentation and unmistakable voice."
 The same year, she co-starred alongside Billy Crystal in the family film Parental Guidance, playing a couple of old school grandparents trying to adapt to their daughter's 21st-century parenting style.
 Despite generally negative reviews by critics, who felt the film was "sweet but milquetoast", box office totals for the movie were higher than initially expected.

 Midler portrayed Hollywood super-agent Sue Mengers in the play I'll Eat You Last: A Chat with Sue Mengers, dramatized by John Logan, opening April 24, 2013, at the Booth Theatre, her first time on Broadway in three decades.
 After the show's success in New York, recouping its initial $2.4 million investment, the play transferred to Los Angeles at the Geffen Playhouse.
 A December 2013 announcement cast Midler as actress Mae West in an HBO biopic written by Harvey Fierstein and directed by William Friedkin.
-(The project remains unproduced over a decade later.)
+(The project remains unproduced, and Friedkin passed away in 2023.)

 She performed at the 2014 Academy Awards at the Dolby Theatre, singing "Wind Beneath My Wings" during the in memoriam tribute.
 In November the same year, Midler released It's the Girls! through Warner Bros.
 Records, her 25th album.
 The album spans seven decades of famous girl groups, from 1930s trios The Boswell Sisters and The Andrews Sisters to 1990s R&B legends such as TLC and their single "Waterfalls".

 She returned to the stage in the titular role of Hello, Dolly! for the 2017 Broadway revival, earning her a Tony Award.
 In 2017, she also appeared in the role of Muv in the 2017 film Freak Show.
 Midler continued in Hello, Dolly! through January 2018, then returned in July to close out the run of the successful revival.

 Midler performed the song "The Place Where Lost Things Go" from Mary Poppins Returns at the 91st Annual Academy Awards ceremony on February 24, 2019.
 Midler voiced the character of Grandmama, Gomez and Fester's mother, in the animated film version of The Addams Family released in October 2019.
 She reprised the role in the 2021 sequel The Addams Family 2.
 Midler portrayed Bella Abzug in The Glorias, a 2020 biographical film revolving around the life of Gloria Steinem, directed by Julie Taymor.
 She also starred in the second season of The Politician after previously guest starring in the first.

 Midler has written several books, including The Saga of Baby Divine and A View from a Broad.
 She published the children's book The Tale of the Mandarin Duck in 2020, based on the 2018 story of a rare duck spotted in Central Park.
 She played Miriam Nessler, a retired teacher from New York, in HBO's Coastal Elites by Paul Rudnick.